Asmodai/lfe_gensym/README.md

 will return a symbol that already exists.
 This should not cause any issues, however.

+With that said, this has not been tested with distributed code, so caveat emptor.

 ### Symbol naming
 Unlike other Lisps where `gensym` takes an argument and/or variables like `*gensym-counter*` can be modified to influence the name and/or numeric